JScriffiny/Algorithms/README.md

 # Daily-Interview-Pro
-A collection of my attempts at the Daily Interview Pro questions made by Techlead and Joma.
+A collection of my attempts at the Daily Interview Pro questions provided by Patrick Shyu ("TechLead", ex-Google/ex-Facebook) and Jonathan Ma ("Joma", ex-Facebook).